 Definition of a Game

-Mark Rosewater, head designer for Magic: The Gathering, defines a game as something that contains the following components:
+Mark Rosewater, head designer for Magic: The Gathering, defines a game as something that contains the following:

-- ▪ A goal(s): Players need motivation.
-Something to direct their actions.
+- ▪ A goal(s): Motivation.
+Something to direct a player's actions.

 - ▪ Restrictions: A challenge(s) that keeps a player from simply completing the goal.
 Fun comes from figuring out how to overcome challenges.